Sarohia94/Project-5-Bedside-Tales/README.md

 Bedside Tales is an online children's book shop developed using Bootstrap, Django, Python, HTML, CSS and JavaScript.

-Bedside Tales is designed for those who wish to find appropriate, inspiring bed time reading for children, as such it is a business to customer e-commerce site.
+Bedside Tales is a business to customer e-commerce site (B2C).
+It is designed for those who wish to find appropriate, inspiring bed time reading for children.

 The site is deployed to Heroku, uses Amazon S3 for cloud storage, ElephantSQL for the database and Stripe for payment processing.